luapower/winapi/winapi_binding.md

   field.
 Getting the value of a field with its mask cleared returns nil, regardless of its data type.

   * bits of masked bitfields can be read and set individually, provided you define the data field, the mask field, and the prefix for the mask constants in the struct definition.

-  * output (an in/out) buffers can be allocated and anchored to the struct
+  * an `init` function can be provided in which any output buffers that the struct references can be allocated and anchored to the struct (i.e. they become part of the struct).

-  automatically: you can add those in an `init` function.
+  * getters/setters can be conversion functions such as `mbs`/`wcs`.
+  if the setter function returns a cdata, that cdata is anchored automatically to the struct's field.

 #### Example: